faisalmemon/articles/Red_Teaming_Fordow.md

 Another historic analogy is looking at prestige projects in general.
 When a tall skyscraper is built, sometimes a hidden surprise appears at the end in the form of an aerial extending the height of the building unexpectedly.
 Even in pyrimids, with an underground chamber can be another even deeper underground chamber only discovered later.

 So with Fordow, if it is known to be 80 meters depth, but actually it is partially 800 meters depth it lends to the same prestige project thinking.
-Being attacked at 80 meters is a trigger to then go down the 800 meters and recover the "cache" of highly enriched uranium and make a dash for a bomb (the breakout hypothesis).
+Being attacked at 80 meters is a trigger to then go down the 800 meters and recover the "cache" of highly enriched uranium to accelerate towards weaponization (the breakout hypothesis).

 In this way, advertising the depth of the Fordow plant at 80 meters can be thought of as a honey pot to draw in an attacker and provide a concrete trigger for escalation.